Towards Atomic MIMO Receivers: Introduction

 The remainder of this paper is organized as follows.
 The preliminaries of atomic SISO receivers are provided in Section~\ref{sec:2}.
 The framework of atomic MIMO receiver and the corresponding detection algorithms are presented in Section~\ref{sec:3} and Section~\ref{sec:4}, respectively.
+Section V extends the proposed designs to channel estimation problems.
 In Section~\ref{sec:5}, we validate the proposed design by numerical results.
 Finally, conclusions are drawn in Section~\ref{sec:6}.

 \ifx\onecol\undefined

 \else

 \fi